SilkRose/Pony/archive/blogs/census-consensus.md

 Here is the `/chapters` page:
 ![Chapters page](./census-consensus-images/07.png)

-this shows all the relevant information while still looking good on desktop and mobile.
+This shows all the relevant information while still looking good on desktop and mobile.

 Here is the mobile `/chapters` page:
 ![Chapters page](./census-consensus-images/07-mobile.jpg)